|

 Forest

-Take NOTE: High Clearance 2WD vs. AWD vs. 4X4 Know your vehicles capabilties, bring another rig along when possible & always have a map.
+NOTE: High Clearance could be required on any dirt road.
+2WD vs. AWD vs. 4X4 - know the difference.
+Know your vehicles capabilities, bring another rig along when possible & always have a tow strap and a few good maps.

 - posted at road entrances & maybe at dirt road intersections